containers/podman/docs/tutorials/rootless_tutorial.md

 test:165536:65536
 ```

-The format of this file is USERNAME:UID:RANGE
+The format of this file is `USERNAME:UID:RANGE`

-* username as listed in /etc/passwd or getpwent.
+* username as listed in `/etc/passwd` or `getpwent`.
-* The initial uid allocated for the user.
+* The initial UID allocated for the user.
 * The size of the range of UIDs allocated for the user.

-This means the user johndoe is allocated UIDS 100000-165535 as well as their standard UID in the /etc/passwd file.
+This means the user johndoe is allocated UIDs 100000-165535 as well as their standard UID in the `/etc/passwd` file.
 NOTE: this is not currently supported with network installs.
 These files must be available locally to the host machine.
 It is not possible to configure this with LDAP or Active Directory.

-If you update either the /etc/subuid or the /etc/subgid file, you need to stop all the running containers owned by the user and kill the pause process that is running on the system for that user.
-This can be done automatically by using the [`podman system migrate`](https://github.com/containers/libpod/blob/master/docs/podman-system-migrate.1.md) command which will stop all the containers for the user and will kill the pause process.
+If you update either the `/etc/subuid` or the `/etc/subgid` file, you need to stop all the running containers owned by the user and kill the `pause` process that is running on the system for that user.
+This can be done automatically by using the [`podman system migrate`](https://github.com/containers/libpod/blob/master/docs/podman-system-migrate.1.md) command which will stop all the containers for the user and will kill the `pause` process.

-Rather than updating the files directly, the usermod program can be used to assign UIDs and GIDs to a user.
+Rather than updating the files directly, the `usermod` program can be used to assign UIDs and GIDs to a user:

 ```
 usermod --add-subuids 200000-201000 --add-subgids 200000-201000 johndoe